 Owner and Teacher

-Dina combines all of who she is with a wonderful group of knowledgeable, caring and loving teachers to serve as the heart of Naked Feet Yoga to the community of Melrose and beyond.
+I am in this journey with a wonderful group of caring teachers who serve as the Heart of Naked Feet Yoga to the community of Melrose and beyond.

 I love sharing the life-changing powers of yoga that I have experienced on many levels throughout my journey.
 My practice has served me to overcome chronic pain, and with creativity and compassion, to return my body to a state of health and well-being.
 I bring this personal experience to my teaching of yoga—a blend of energetic vinyasa, slow-flow, chakra-based practice with key elements of yin yoga—which is grounded in self-acceptance and a healthy dose of friendliness.
 My goal is always to make the yoga practice accessible to all, with the intention of creating a safe, respected and yet adventurous space for my students to explore and celebrate their unique abilities and potential.

 I am a 200-RYT with Yoga Alliance Teacher, I am also a certified SPA Yoga® teacher, and love offering this unique whole-body sensory experience.
 I am pursuing a certification in Yin Yoga, meditation and Traditional Chinese Medicine, a Certified Reiki Practitioner, and am also currently pursuing a Masters of Science in Nutrition.
 My website: www.lonipaulyoga.com

 I’m Brazilian by birth Bostonian by heart.
 Being a good spouse, daughter, friend and cat mom takes priority in my life.
 Yoga has helped me find balance in all aspects of my life.
 The possibilities are endless and that is what’s most intriguing.
 It provides me with tools that work everywhere.
 A daily yoga practice reminds me that often all you really need is a deep breath.